Kapsowar

-The town is located between the Kerio Valley and the Cherangani Hills.
-The land surrounding Kapsowar is fertile and the elevation creates a mild climate with a temperature range of 70-85 °F (21–29 °C).
-Kapsowar has a population of 82645 2019 census, total population of Kapsowar town Town).
+The fast growing town is located between the Kerio Valley and the Cherangani Hills.
+The land surrounding Kapsowar town is fertile and the elevation creates a mild climate with a temperature range of 70-85 °F (21–29 °C).
+Kapsowar town has a population of 66,684 (2019/census, total population of the Kapsowar town location).
 AIC Kapsowar Hospital, established by Africa Inland Mission in 1933, is largely responsible for the degree of development presently seen in the town.